DallasNovakowski/DallasNovakowski/content/post/2021-11-05-running-otree-through-prolific/index.markdown

 ## Useful Resources

-I am one of the least qualified people to give advice on topics of software.
+I am far from qualified in giving advice on topics of software.
 Better resources and smarter people can be found at the [oTree docs]( <https://otree.readthedocs.io/en/latest/index.html>), the [oTree Google groups forum]( <https://groups.google.com/g/otree>), or the [oTree discord channel](<https://discord.com/channels/857869226554818592/857869227066130444>).

 Special thanks to Chris Wickens for being active not just in the development of oTree, but in responding to the many questions posed by the community.